shravan-padakanti/scala-3/Data-Parallel-Programming.md

 The simplest form of data-parallel programming is the parallel `for` loop.

-Example: initializing the array values.
+#### Example 1: initializing the array values.

 The method takes in an array and an int, and writes the int to every array entry in parallel.
 All iterations of the loop are executed concurrently with each other.

 ```scala
 def initializeArray(xs: Array[Int])(v: Int): Unit = {